 Chris had hunted right where I had found the two specimens the year before with the GMT.
 I was a bit surprised I had missed two nearly 1/8th oz pieces but they were deeper than the GMT was going or I had written them off as ground noise.
 His two specimens were found only ten feet apart, and I could tell he had hammered the location.
 Every square inch of the dusty ground was covered with footprints.
 I fired up the GPZ and gave it a few swings, and was surprised to almost immediately get a nice signal exactly between the two little rock piles marking his find locations.
 I gave a few digs and revealed a nice specimen weighing about 3 grams!

 I know I had been over this location with a GPX 5000 and a GMT.
 Chris is very methodical when on a patch, and I know the SDC 2300 is more capable than the GPX 5000 when it comes to small specimen gold.
 How could this be?
 I suddenly realized I had something very special indeed in my hands.

 I wandered down slope, and right at the bottom of the hill where it started to flatten out I got another signal, and another couple gram specimen.
 Then only about 20 feet away I got another one.
 Now I was really getting excited.
 Less than ten feet away I got a real boomer signal, but it proved to be a bullet.
 Then a few feet, and another large signal.
-I dug deep into the hardpan, and know at that point it has to be gold.
+I dug deep into the hardpan, and knew at that point it has to be gold.
 I dug carefully so as not to damage it, and finally recovered a solid lump quite a few inches down.
 It was an 11.2 gram or just over one third ounce gold specimen!